mel-ificent/mel-ificent/README.md

   🎨 I love to paint when I can and try to incorporate my work into my applications

-  🧚 My handle is a nickname my family used to jokingly tease me with when I was "up to no good" as a kid (yes it is a reference to Disney's villainess Maleficent),  it still makes me chuckle after all these years
+  🧚 My handle is a nickname my family used to jokingly when I was "up to no good" as a kid (yes it is a reference to Disney's villainess Maleficent)

 ⭐ You can learn more about me and what I'm currently working on by visiting my [Portfolio Page](https://mel-ificent.github.io/Portfolio/)